 As a former foster youth and human trafficking survivor, Jae Carter is a strong advocate for foster youth rights and empowerment.
 Jae is changing their narrative by obtaining a Master’s Degree in Clinical Psychology with a specialization in Spiritual and Depth Psychology from Antioch University LA.

-Jae currently works at a short-term treatment facility in Los Angeles County where she utilizes a trauma-informed and mindfulness approach to help youth cope with their trauma, get on track to success and healthily integrate back into society.
+Jae currently works at a short-term treatment facility in Los Angeles County where they utilize a trauma-informed and mindfulness approach to help youth cope with their trauma, get on track to success and healthily integrate back into society.

 Devon is a remarkable young woman who brings light to every atmosphere.
 Moving to Los Alamitos at the age of 11, Devon grew up like most American teens.

 It was at the age of 19 she met a man who offered her a great job in Las Vegas.
 Free-spirited and trusting, she decided to temporarily move to Vegas to try out the new promising career.
 She soon found out, however, that she had been lured into sex trafficking.
 Through divine opportunity and personal courage, she found a way to eventually escape the situation.
 Today she is a passionate missionary, speaker and leader.

 Devon’s favorite quote:

 “For I am not ashamed of the gospel of Christ, for it is the power of God that bring salvation to everyone who believes.” -Romans 1:16

 Marjorie Saylor has been active in local and faith based communities assisting groups to understand the trauma from the perspective of victims of child sexual abuse and sexual assault as a teenage girl.